Raised Concrete Slab Foundations for High Water Tables

 See my page on "Crawl Space Vents".
 It is a very thorough article.

-I have seen crawl spaces where I live in NC (non coastal) that are solid mold and mildew due to humidity after just a short time.
+I have seen crawl spaces in North Carolina (non coastal) that are solid mold and mildew due to humidity after just a short period of time.
 This is not only a health hazard but a structural problem too (rot).
 It is also a magnet for termites.

 I believe, based on my 30 plus years in the business, that if you can't build on a full basement foundation, a raised slab should be the next choice.

-Raised concrete slabs are not to be confused with concrete slabs "on grade", which, in my opinion, should be limited to patios and garages.
+Raised concrete slabs are not to be confused with concrete slabs "on grade".

 Use a poured concrete "T" wall off the footings (as shown above) instead of concrete block, as blocks will trap water and moisture, and through the process of osmosis, create a damp concrete slab.
 With the T wall, the wall and slab (and fill) can be raised high enough, in most cases, to be above potential water problems.